SixSq/old.sixsq.github.com/_terms/legal-privacy-policy.md

 1\.
 Who are we?
 ---

-The Software, Products and Services made available to you are provided by SixSq Sàrl (SixSq) located at: {{ site.address }}.
+The Software, Products and Services made available to you are provided by SixSq SA (SixSq) located at: {{ site.address }}.

 SixSq is the data controller which collects your personal information, thus deciding (upon your consent) how that data is processed and for what purposes.